jmrichardson/tuneta/README.md

   </a>
 </p>

+TuneTA optimizes a broad set of technical indicators to maximize its correlation to a user defined target variable.
+The set of tuned indicators can be reduced to the most correlated with the target with the least correlation with each other.
+TuneTA maintains its state of optimized and reduced indicators which can be used to easily add to multiple data sets (train, validation, test).

 ### Features

 * Given financial prices (OHLCV) and return (X and y respectively), optimize technical indicator parameters to maximize the correlation to return.
 Multiple ranges can be defined to target specific periods of time